-Temporary Admission: A tentative enrollment may be permitted under a temporary admission status if transcripts on file with MSU Admissions meet the 2.0 grade point average criteria.
-The student must certify that he/she will have an official transcript of all college work attempted sent to MSU Admissions.
-If the transcripts are not received within three weeks from the first day of classes during the long term, or if the student does not meet the admission requirements when the credentials arrive and are evaluated, he/she may be automatically withdrawn from the University.
+Temporary Admission: A tentative enrollment may be permitted under a temporary admission status if collegiate transcripts on file with MSU Admissions meet the 2.0 grade point average criteria.
+The student must certify by submitting a Transfer Agreement Form (https://secure.mwsu.edu/quask/admissions transfer agreement form.htm).
+If the transcripts are not received within three weeks from the first day of classes during the long term or two weeks during a summer term, or if the student does not meet the admission requirements when the credentials arrive and are evaluated, he/she may be automatically withdrawn from the University.
 This action will be posted to the student's permanent academic record as "enforced withdrawal."
 Tuition and fees will be refunded in accordance with the "Schedule of Refunds" effective on the date of withdrawal as outlined elsewhere in this catalog.
-A student admitted on a Temporary Admission requirements, course prerequisites, and for providing official credentials within the three-week period at the time of enrollment.
+A student admitted on a Temporary Admission Status is responsible for determining his/her admissibility according to MSU admission requirements, course prerequisites, and for providing official credentials within the allotted period at the time of enrollment.

-Falsification of Records: Students who knowingly falsify or are a party to the falsifying of any official university record (including such records as transcripts and application for admission, Texas Success Initiative (formerly TASP) status, student personnel forms, etc.) will be subject to disciplinary action which may include suspension from the University.
+Falsification of Records: A student or applicant who knowingly falsifies or is a party to the falsifying of any official university record (including such records as transcripts, test scores, application for admission, Texas Success Initiative status, student personnel forms) will be subject to disciplinary action which may include suspension or enforced withdrawal from the University.